diegovalle/Homicide-MX-Drug-War/readme.md

 [CONAPO](http://conapo.gob.mx/index.php?option=com_content&view=article&id=125&Itemid=203)
 for population estimates at the national level (1990-2030), state level (1990-2030) and county level(2005-2030).

-__Check the readmes of each subdirectory for detailed information.__
+__Check the readme files in each subdirectory for detailed information.__

 Output